All About CatsAll About CatsAll About Cats

 Appearance

-The Turkish Van is a solidly built, sturdy, broad, muscular, deep-chested and semi-longhaired cat that takes three to five years to reach full maturity.
-They have prominent cheekbones, firm chin and rounded muzzle.
-The Turkish Van's coat is white or cream with auburn markings primarily on the head with a colored tail.
-This is called the Van pattern.
-Eyes are large, oval and expressive and come in variety of colors like blue, amber or odd eyed with pink rims.
+Turkish Van cats have a solidly built, sturdy, broad, muscular and deep-chested body.
+They have semi-long hair and can take anywhere from three to five years to reach full maturity.
+They have prominent cheekbones, a firm chin and a rounded muzzle.
+Turkish Vans are regarded to be patterned cats, with white body, auburn markings on the head and a colored tail.
+This is called the typical Van pattern.
+These cats have large eyes, which are oval in shape and expressive in nature.
+They can be found with a variety of eye colors, including blue, amber and even odd eyes, with pink rims.
+A Turkish Van cat is moderately long, has a short neck and its back legs are slightly longer than its front legs

 Personality